Nantwich Castle: Modern remains

 In 1978, excavations behind the Crown Inn by Robina McNeil Sale and others found evidence of terracing, perhaps representing a platform or mound.
 These excavations also uncovered two aligned ditches, a steep-sided earlier one, possibly pre-medieval in date, and a larger medieval one.
 The later of these might have formed the outer bailey of the castle, although it is smaller than those of most castles, possibly because the nearby river formed a natural barrier.
 Alternatively, it might have been used as a moat.
 This ditch was allowed to silt up in the 13th century, which might indicate when the castle ceased to have a defensive function.
 The earlier ditch might be an earlier part of the castle's defences, which was replaced by the later ditch.
-Alternatively, it might form part of an earlier structure, perhaps the ditch mentioned in the Domesday survey as surrounding one side of the town's salt houses.
+Alternatively, it might form part of an earlier structure, perhaps the ditch mentioned in the Domesday survey as bordering one side of the town's salt houses.

 Earlier excavations of 1974 and 1976 behind 28 High Street (then the National Westminster Bank) by David Hill of Manchester University also uncovered a large ditch, which McNeil Sale considers is likely to be a continuation of one of the ditches from the 1978 excavations.
 Evidence for a drawbridge was uncovered during sewerage works in 1979.

 No evidence for stone buildings has yet been discovered.
 This might be because the stone was entirely reused, or because the buildings were located in a position which has not been excavated, perhaps under the modern High Street.
 It is possible that the castle was never more than a small timber structure.

 The castle has influenced the town's street plan.
 The modern High Street is believed to trace the castle's outer wall; from Hospital Street (the town's earliest street), it curves gently round to meet the River Weaver, with a sharper bend, currently occupied by Regent House.
 All the major streets on the east of the river radiate outwards from the High Street.
 The name "Castle Street" is believed to derive from the castle, although the name was first recorded in 1489 when the castle was already in ruins.
+The excavation at the castle is one of two major excavations to have taken place in Nantwich.